Grants & Awards

 Directors(s): Margaret Brown

-Producer(s): Jason Orans, Julie Goldman, Margaret Brown EPs: Jeff Skoll, Diane Weyermann, John Battsek, Sally Jo Fifer
+Producer(s): Jason Orans, Julie Goldman, Louis Black, Chris Mattsson and Margaret Brown EPs: Jeff Skoll, Diane Weyermann, John Battsek, Sally Jo Fifer

 Film Status: Completed